No fault divorce was introduced by the government on 6 April 2022.

 Campaigners, including many family lawyers, have long argued for an end to fault-based divorce, arguing that the breakdown of a marriage is generally the result of a number of factors and that to place blame at the door of one of the parties is harmful to families, as it encourages acrimonious separations.

-The current system requires couples to rely on one of five facts as grounds for divorce – adultery, unreasonable behaviour, desertion, two years’ separation with consent of both parties, or five years’ separation without consent.
+No fault divorce represents the biggest reform of divorce law for 50 years, moving away from the requirement for couples to rely on one of five facts as grounds for divorce – adultery, unreasonable behaviour, desertion, two years’ separation with consent of both parties, or five years’ separation without consent.

-This can only be a good thing in terms of minimising the negative impact that separation has on children and avoiding the stress of a contested divorce.
+No fault divorce simplifies things and reduces the potential for conflict between couples, which can only be a good thing in terms of minimising the negative impact that separation has on children and avoiding the stress of a contested divorce.